 Ingredients for Sumac Salad

-For the perfect bite, dice up the veggies into bite-size pieces.
+For the perfect bite of Sumac Salad, dice up the veggies into bite-size pieces.
 A spoon full of perfectly bite-sized veggies with this sumac dressing is just heavenly.
 The recipe makes a big batch for a crowd.
 You can scale the recipe down for a smaller yield.

 - Cherry Tomatoes

 - Olive Oil

 Sumac has a flavor mild lemon flavor.
 Not bold or sour.